Convection can enhance the capacitive charging of porous electrodes: Setup

-We solve for the electric potential $\phi$, ion concentrations $c_\pm$, velocity $\mathbf{u}$, and pressure $p$ using the modified PNP equations \cite{Kilic.2007b} to account for ion crowding at higher potentials, alongside the incompressible NS equations.
-These are coupled through the charge density $\rho_v=e\left(c_+-c_-\right)$, convective ion flux $\mathbf{u}c_\pm$, and the electric body force $\rho_v\mathbf{E}$ in the P, NP, and NS equations, respectively (SM \S1.1).
+We solve for the electric potential $\phi$, ion concentrations $c_\pm$, velocity $\mathbf{u}$, and pressure $p$ using the modified PNP equations to account for ion crowding at higher potentials \cite{Kilic.2007b}, alongside the incompressible NS equations.
+Inertial forces and transient terms are included in the numerical code of the NS equations, but are negligible due to small Reynolds and Strouhal numbers (SI 3.B).
+The equations are coupled through the charge density $\rho_v=e\left(c_+-c_-\right)$, convective ion flux $\mathbf{u}c_\pm$, and the electric body force $\rho_v\mathbf{E}$ in the P, NP, and NS equations, respectively (Materials and Methods).
 Here, $\mathbf{E}=-\nabla\phi$ is the electric field.
+The predictive power of the modified PNP-NS equations for experiments has been confirmed in the literature \cite{Chen.2024}.
+We additionally demonstrate it by comparison with induced-charge electroosmosis experiments \cite{Feng.2017} (SI 1.D).